-Some of the tests require a manual check of the tester.
+Some tests require a manual check of the tester.
 This check is integrated into the test run such that it waits for a developer response on a specific item, and depending on the answer, it marks the test as "pass" or "fail", and integrates it into the test result log together with all other tests.

-The testing is done very systematically.
-For this, the evaluator uses a document system that allows specifying high-level requirements identified by a specific ID, which is then referred to in test cases.
+The testing is done very systematic.
+For this, the developer uses a document system that allows specifying high-level requirements with unique identifiers, which are that referred to in test cases.
 In that way, also for very detailed behaviour requirements, it is always clear whether and where it has been tested.